Ramified and Unramified Motivic Multiple $t$-, $T$- and $S$-Values: Concluding remarks

-\item [\upshape{(3)}] Does Thm.~\ref{thm:unramfiedMtV}(3) exhaust all unramified MtV $t(\bfk)$ where $\bfk$ has exactly two unit components?
+\item [\upshape{(4)}] Does Thm.~\ref{thm:unramfiedMtV}(3) exhaust all unramified MtV $t(\bfk)$ where $\bfk$ has exactly two unit components?

-\item [\upshape{(4)}] Is there any unramified MtV $t(\bfk)$ where $\bfk$ has at least three unit components? \end{enumerate} \end{prob}
+\item [\upshape{(5)}] Is there any unramified MtV $t(\bfk)$ where $\bfk$ has at least three unit components? \end{enumerate} \end{prob}

+We want to point out that due the appearance of a high depth unramified multiple $S$-value $S(2,1,1,1,4)$, it might be very interesting to investigate high depth multiple $T$-value and see if Kaneko--Tsumura conjecture still holds.

-{\bf Acknowledgments.} Ce Xu is supported by the National Natural Science Foundation of China (Grant No. 12101008), the Natural Science Foundation of Anhui Province (Grant No. 2108085QA01) and the University Natural Science Research Project of Anhui Province (Grant No. KJ2020A0057).
+{\bf Acknowledgments.} Ce Xu is supported by the General Program of Natural Science Foundation of Anhui Province (Grant No. 2508085MA014).
 Jianqiang Zhao is supported by the Jacobs Prize from The Bishop's School.
-Both authors would like to thank Prof. F. Xu at the Capital Normal University and Prof. C. Bai at the Chern Institute of Mathematics for their warm hospitality, and Dr. S. Charlton for his helpful comments on an early version of the paper.
+Both authors would like to thank Prof.~F.~Xu at the Capital Normal University and Prof.~C.~Bai at the Chern Institute of Mathematics for their warm hospitality, and Dr.~S.~Charlton for his helpful comments on an early version of the paper.

+\textbf{Statement of conflict of interest.} The authors claim that there is no conflict of interest.